-Anyway, a few years ago we set up a few experiments to monitor how galvanising, or more accurately damaged galvanising, maintains its anti rust properties.
-I`d be the first to admit that how quickly something rusts does depend on the area where you live, these days seaside locations being the worst environment.
+A few years ago we set up a some experiments to monitor how galvanising, or more accurately damaged galvanising, maintains its anti rust properties in typical Sheffield weather.
+I`d be the first to admit that how quickly something rusts does depend on the area where you live, seaside locations being the worst environment.
 Anyway, we`re no where near the sea but if we put a painted bracket (with a damaged coating) on our roof it starts showing rust spots within days.
 Not years, not months, not weeks, days........

 Further interesting point, oh yes, there`s more.
 In the past the amount of localised pollution was the most significant factor affecting the life of galvanising protection but the clean air act has diminished its significance (relative to seaside locations) in this regard !
 In fact there is a direct relationship between the corrosion rate of zinc (the protective component in galvanising) and atmospheric levels of sulphur dioxide and levels of the latter have dropped considerably since the 1970s*, thus galvanised products last longer now than they did at one time.

 * I`m not an expert in this field but I would think one of the main reasons for this would be the fact coal and oil power stations must now have to be fitted (at great expense I may add) with Flue Gas Desulphurisation equipment to remove said sulphur dioxide from the power stations` combustion gasses.

 Typical thickness of Zinc based anti corrosion plating / galvanising :